Riffer/TTGO-Connection-Monitor/README.md

 A network monitor that pings google dns every half second to check internet connection.

-+ orange while building connection to router.
++ orange while building connection to router
+  + may intermediate black because reboots while not able to connect
-+ red if ping fails.
++ red if ping fails
+  + screen stays
 + green when ping succeeds.
   + dimming screen to pitch black after 5 seconds